SFDO-Tooling/MetaCI/CONTRIBUTING.rst

 Development Tasks
 =================

-To run these tests with docker first run the following commands, if you are not using docker, simply execute the commands in your project's root directory:
+To run these tests with docker first run the following commands,

 ::

     docker-compose up -d
     docker-compose exec web bash

+If you are not using docker or are using the VS Code integrated terminal inside the Docker container simply execute the commands in your project's root directory:

 - ``yarn serve``: starts development server (with watcher) at `<http://localhost:8080/>`_ (assets are served from ``dist/`` dir)